Frequently Asked Questions

 The Fair Chair who is responsible for the area in which you are volunteering is in charge of getting you your free fair entrance wristband and your t-shirt voucher.
 Please contact that person with questions.

-Can I access the Boulder Crest Retreat for Military & Veteran Wellness at any other time of the year?
+Can I access the Boulder Crest Foundation Retreat Center for Military & Veteran Wellness during the Fair?